-During 2021, our non-employee directors received an award of RSUs as compensation for their service on the board and did not receive any cash fees.
-The RSUs vests in one-half increments each year over a two-year vesting period.
+During 2022, our non-employee directors received an award of RSUs as compensation for their service on our board and did not receive any cash fees.
+The RSUs vest in one-half increments each year over a two-year vesting period.
 Directors who are also our employees do not receive additional compensation for their service as directors.
-On January 20, 2021, our non-employee directors were granted RSUs, with the number of RSUs granted to each director determined based on the following target grant date award values: chairman of the board - \$30,000, chair of each Company board committee - \$28,500, and each other member of the Company's board - \$20,000.
-The RSUs vest in equal installments on January 1, 2022 and January 1, 2023.
+On January 19, 2022, our non-employee directors at the time were granted RSUs, with the number of RSUs granted to each director determined based on the following target grant date award values: chairman of the board of the Company or the Bank - \$30,000, chairman of each Company or Bank board committee - \$28,500, and each other member of the Company's board - \$20,000.
+The RSUs vest in equal installments on January 1, 2023 and January 1, 2024.
+We also reimburse our directors for reasonable expenses incurred in connection with their service on our board, such as travel and lodging expenses.

-The following table sets forth compensation paid during 2021 to each of our non-employee directors.
+The following table sets forth compensation paid during 2022 to each of our non-employee directors at the time.